spradhip-gh/exitous-prototype/PRODUCT_REQUIREMENTS.md

     - **Tips Management:** Create, edit, and bulk-manage (via CSV) a master list of "Did you know..." tips that provide contextual advice.
 - **Guidance & Review:**
     - **Guidance Rules:** Create complex, deterministic rules to assign specific tasks and tips based on user answers or calculated values (e.g., tenure, age).
+    - **Suggestion Queue:** Review, approve, or reject suggestions submitted by HR Managers for locked questions and custom guidance.
-    - **Review Queue:** Review, approve, or reject AI-generated recommendations.
+    - **Review Queue (AI):** Review, approve, or reject AI-generated recommendations to ensure quality.
 - **External Resources Management:** Build and manage the full directory of external resources, including adding partners, editing details, and marking them as "Verified."
 - **Platform-wide Analytics:** View aggregated analytics on "Unsure" answers across all companies.
 - **Platform User Management:** Grant or revoke Admin and Consultant access to the platform.